Extension Logo

 Many things can affect summer squash and zucchini crowns, leaves, flowers, and fruit.
 Changes in physical appearance and plant health can be caused by the environment, plant diseases, insects and wildlife.
 In order to address what you’re seeing, it is important to make a correct diagnosis.

-You can find additional help identifying common pest problems.
-Ask a Master Gardener to share pictures and get input.
+You can find help by sending a sample to the UMN Plant Disease Diagnostic Clinic or use Ask a Master Gardener to share pictures and get input.

 Even though you may see damage to some plants doesn’t mean all hope is lost.
 One plant can produce a lot of fruit, so your garden should be able to tolerate a little disease or insect feeding.